 The Himalayan Trust has been working to improve the health and well-being of communities in the Everest region since 1966 when Sir Edmund Hillary built Kunde hospital, the very first hospital in the region.

-Over the years, the Himalayan Trust provided funding, training and medical supplies and recruited volunteer doctors, many of them from New Zealand, to help run the hospitals.
+The Himalayan Trust has provided funding, training and medical supplies and recruited volunteer doctors, many of them from New Zealand, to help run the hospitals.

 The achievements in community health since the hospitals and health clinics were established are remarkable – the near eradication of TB, the elimination of goitre and cretinism through iodine injections, as well as major improvements in maternal care.